Cairns District Rugby League: Recent Grand Finals

+Cairns Juniors

 Cairns District Junior Rugby League

 The Cairns junior competition features twelve clubs in eleven grades, from under 6's to under 16's.

 Eacham Junior Rugby League

 Eacham Junior Rugby League is the governing body for seven club junior rugby league on the Atherton Tablelands.
 The home grounds of Eacham Junior Rugby League are the Atherton Junior Rugby League grounds.
 The name of the Eacham Junior Rugby League comes from a senior competition dating back to the early twentieth which comprised senior clubs from Mareeba, Atherton, Malanda and Millaa Millaa.

 Innisfail Junior Rugby League

 Former 4 team competition based around Innisfail now part of the CDJRL It consisted of: